 Provide a description of the overall approach or project design, proposed partnerships, the general goals and objectives, and desired outcomes of the project.
-The project summary must identify how the goals and objectives will meet those included in the Texas State Plan 2008-2013 under the Carl D. Perkins Career and Technical Education Improvement Act of 2006, Closing the Gaps: The Texas Higher Education Plan, and the requirements of Carl D. Perkins Career and Technical Education Law 109-270), Title I, Career and Technical Education Assistance to the States, Part B, Sec.
-124, State Leadership Activities.
+The project summary must identify how the goals and objectives will meet those included in the Texas State Plan 2008-2013 under the Carl D. Perkins Career and Technical Education Improvement Act of 2006, Closing the Gaps: The Texas Higher Education Plan, and the requirements of the Perkins Act.
 The project summary is limited to one page.